aws-samples/aws-hpc-tutorials/content/05-AWS Batch Introduction/02-create-docker-container/02-02-deploy-ec2-instance.md

 12. **Note** the successful launch of the instance and click *View all instances* ![EC2 instance create](/images/aws-batch/deep-dive/EC2_Management_Console-7.png)

 ### Add instance role

+Roles contain [policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that define what you, users and resources are permitted to do on an AWS account.
+In this case you will allow your instance to push images to Amazon ECR.

 1. **Check** that the instance you just created is running. **Check** the checkbox next to that instace. **Drop** the *Action* menu. ![EC2 instance create](/images/aws-batch/deep-dive/EC2_Management_Console-8.png)
 2. **Select** *Security* from the menu options. ![EC2 instance create](/images/aws-batch/deep-dive/Instances___EC2_Management_Console-3.png)
 3. **Select** *Modify IAM role* under the security options.
 Your instance needs to have the policy `AmazonEC2ContainerRegistryPowerUser` attached to its [IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)![EC2 instance create](/images/aws-batch/deep-dive/Instances___EC2_Management_Console-4.png)